oJonasRtz/transcendence/new-match-service/README.md

 # MatchMaking

-Planing of how it gonna works
+Planning of how it is going to work:
-	-> Client
+- Client
-		-> FSM(Finite State Machine)
+  - FSM (Finite State Machine)
-			- every state will trigger a behavior
+    - Every state will trigger a behavior
-			- states [IDLE, IN_QUEUE, IN_GAME]
+    - States: IDLE, IN_QUEUE, IN_GAME
-			-> IDLE
+    - IDLE:
       - Only connected to the system
       - Can create invites
       - Can change to IN_QUEUE state via ENQUEUE
-			-> IN_QUEUE
+    - IN_QUEUE:
-				- join the MatchMaking system
+      - Join the MatchMaking system
       - Await to find a match
-				- Chan change to IDLE state via DEQUEUE
+      - Can change to IDLE state via DEQUEUE
-			-> IN_GAME
+    - IN_GAME:
-				- A Match has been found
+      - A match has been found
       - Client is in a Lobby now
       - Can't change to any other state
-	-> MatchMaking
+- MatchMaking
-		- Queues[RANKED, TOURNAMENT]
+  - Queues: RANKED, TOURNAMENT
-		-> RANKED
+  - RANKED:
     - Will match 2 Clients in IN_QUEUE state
-		-> TOURNAMENT
+  - TOURNAMENT:
-			- will match 4 Clients in IN_QUEUE state
+    - Will match 4 Clients in IN_QUEUE state
-		-> once all Clients are found for a match
+  - Once all Clients are found for a match:
-			- Move then for a Lobby
+    - Move them to a Lobby
     - All Clients change to IN_GAME state
-	-> Lobby
+- Lobby
   - Create a match on the game-server
-		- Manages the matches while their running
+  - Manages the matches while they're running
-		- Update the database at the end
+  - Update the database at the end:
     - Points
-			- history
+    - History
     - Disconnect all players
-		-> RANKED
+  - RANKED:
     - GAMES: 1
-			-> POINTS: bases on score diff in the game
+    - POINTS: Based on score difference in the game
       - 11x0: Max points
         - Winner: +30 pts
-					- Loser: -25pts
+        - Loser: -25 pts
-				-> Ranges
+      - Ranges:
-					Win: 25 - 30 pts
+        - Win: 25–30 pts
-					lose: 20 - 25 pts
+        - Lose: 20–25 pts
-		-> TOURNAMENT
+  - TOURNAMENT:
-			- Will build the brackets
+    - Builds the brackets
     - GAMES: 2 (every player will play 2 games)
-			-> Brackets
+    - Brackets:
-				- Round 1 - opening
+      - Round 1 - Opening:
-					Match 1: P1 x P2
+        - Match 1: P1 vs. P2
-					Match 2: P3 x P4
+        - Match 2: P3 vs. P4
-				- Round 2 - Final
+      - Round 2 - Final:
-					- Winners Final: winner M1 x winner M2
+        - Winners’ Final: Winner of Match 1 vs. Winner of Match 2
-					- Losers Final: loser M1 x loser M2
+        - Losers’ Final: Loser of Match 1 vs. Loser of Match 2
-			-> Points
+    - Points:
-				-> pontuatin by position
+      - Points by position:
         - 1st: +50 pts
         - 2nd: +25 pts
         - 3rd: -20 pts
         - 4th: -40 pts
-		-> Server
+- Server:
   - Place where all clients are connected by default
   - Manages the messages
-			- Call the routes
+  - Calls the routes